jakobzhao/geog458/readme.md

 <!-- Jan 29 to Feb 2 -->

+In the lecture section, we'll work together to make sure everyone is familiar with the basics of web mapping, and then provide a detailed introduction to the Lab 4 exercise.
+This is your chance to showcase your skills and bring your digital geographies projects to life with interactive, visually stunning maps.
+So let's get to work and see what you're capable of – we can't wait to see your creations!

 -   **Presentations**: Tuesday: Hacker Cartography Paper (AA3), [TweetMap](https://www.heavy.ai/demos/tweetmap) (AB3)
 -   **Lectures:** [BaseMap design using Mapbox Studio](https://docs.mapbox.com/studio-manual/overview/), [Mockup for web mapping project](weeks/week04/mockup/readme.md), and [MapBox Studio How-to Videos](weeks/week05/readme.md).
 -   **Readings:** a) [Digital Mapping and Segregation](https://www.forbes.com/sites/drsarahbond/2017/10/20/how-is-digital-mapping-changing-the-way-we-visualize-racism-and-segregation/#4df35c7d33fa), b) [Hacker Cartography](https://drive.google.com/file/d/1H76GJFXwS5dOPZYyxfyuud0DGQzYGNIr/view?usp=sharing), and c) [extended readings](weeks/week04/readings.md).